binay331/college-demo/README.md

 # college-demo
-this is my first git rerository
+this is my first git reprository
+Author-binay bohara